 When you choose to be better you choose to let someone’s words roll off your back.
 You choose to acknowledge the humanness within all of us, and though that doesn’t necessarily lessen the pain this person has caused you, you accept mistakes and sinfulness as a part of this world and don’t let what someone says, does, or implies about you ruin the way you see yourself.

-When you choose to be better, you choose to forgive because forgiveness sets yourself free.
+When you choose to be better—not bitter—you choose to forgive because forgiveness sets yourself free.

 You choose to rid yourself of thing people and environments that are holding you hostage.
 You choose to breathe clearly, without doubt or anger in the forefront of your mind.
 You choose to look forward, rather than back, and see the places you will go instead of the sadness you’re currently in.